Deploy

-Live algorithm execution, wallets, monitoring, and management
+Live algorithm deployment, monitoring, and management

 Going Live

-Section titled “Going Live”Before You Run Live
+Section titled “Going Live”Before You Deploy

 - Backtested on at least 6 months of data